Documentation

 Global config environment mode, random seed, thread count, top-level termination app/operator

-Phase config construction, local search, exhaustive search, VND, phase-specific termination app/operator
+Phase config construction, local search, VND via local_search_type, partitioned search, custom phase names, phase-specific termination app/operator

 Model hooks candidate providers, nearby hooks, construction order keys, scalar groups Rust domain model

 The important rule is that config selects declared capabilities.
 It does not invent model hooks.
-If a selector asks for nearby scalar candidates, grouped scalar candidates, or conflict repair providers, the model must expose those capabilities through the generated model support layer.
+If a selector asks for nearby scalar candidates, grouped scalar candidates, assignment-backed scalar groups, or conflict repair providers, the model must expose those capabilities through the generated model support layer.

 Loading Configuration